 To begin, make certain that your thermostat is instructing your heat to turn on.

 - Change the batteries if the screen is not displaying anything.
 If the digital display is scrambled, the thermostat might need to be replaced.

 - Make certain that the control is switched to “heat” instead of “off” or “cool.”

 - Make certain the program is set to the right day and time and is programmed to “run.”
 If you’re having a hard time turning off the setting, set the temperature by utilizing the up/down arrows and pressing the “hold” button.
-This will cause the heat to start if thermostat programming is causing trouble.
+This will cause the furnace to start if thermostat is causing trouble.

 - Increase the temperature setting to 5 degrees hotter than what the room temperature currently is.

 If your heating hasn’t turned on within a couple minutes, make certain that it has juice by toggling the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your heating system may not have power.